Only Two Per Cent of UK Adults Would Use NHS ‘111’ Service

 Both telephone and online consultations can efficiently help people gain advice on how to treat an ailment at home or escalate the issue so they see the appropriate professional.
 As the NHS looks to further digitalise its services, they need to look at how the private sector has pioneered the telephone and online consultation model, and start trying to build confidence with a concerned public in order for more people to access 111."

-If you'd like further information about the services HealthExpress provides, please visit our website where you can also book an online consultation with a registered doctor.
+If you'd like further information about the services HealthExpress provides, please visit our website where you can also book an online consultation with a qualified doctor.

 Written by Nicola Beckett.